Sophtware-com/SuperLights/README.md

     - &#x21a7; Hold down *Pattern* and *Group* and switch ON.
     - &#x2611; The mode is set and displayed as segments matching the number.

+## Charging the Battery

+In order to charge the internal battery, the unit must be switched off.
+Once switched off, connecting a USB cable to the unit will initiate charging.
+The power LED will display BLUE when charging, and GREEN when complete (or in standby mode if left plugged into a charger or the battery is already fully charged).

+The internal 10,000mAh battery can take up to 10 hours to charge when supplied with a USB port capable of delivering 1 amp of power.
+If the USB port cannot supply the full 1 amp, charging such a large battery can take several days to a week to complete charging.
+Make sure to use only ports capable of suppling 1 amp of current.
+If available, the unit can use up to 1.2 amp to charge.